 Join us on this expedition of cocktails and your “New” American whiskey will flow like Leonardo’s local Italian waterway—with a respectful nod to pioneers past and an inspired, adventurous eye to the future!
-Subscribe now through February 29th to get yours—it’ll ship the week of March 2nd.
+Subscribe now through March 2nd to get yours—it’ll ship that same week.

 Much like the organisms that are able to draw moisture from the air for hydration, a process exists in the cocktail world that too relies on absorption—the melding magic of sugar and citrus peels called an oleo saccharum.
 The version pulsing through Andrew Olsen and Ryan Maybee’s Hygroscopy ’til You Droppy gets its fruit flavor from grapefruit and blood orange and pitches in plenty of bitter and sweet complexity as part of a winter cordial.
 Add whiskey, top it off with a dousing of ginger beer, and get set for a very refreshing cooler of a cocktail.

 After honorably serving in the US Marine Corps., Andrew became beverage director for Jacob Rieger & Company, a distillery in Kansas City.
 Andrew’s wealth of knowledge and experience have come from working not only at various restaurants and bars but also for multiple spirits brands and portfolios.